Dicalcium Malate

 Dicalcium malate is a calcium salt of malic acid in which two calcium ions are bound to one malate molecule.
 It is valued as a supplement form for its relatively high elemental calcium content, around 29 percent by weight, and for dissolving well without needing strong stomach acid.
 European food-safety authorities have evaluated di-calcium malate and accepted it as a suitable source of calcium for supplements and foods.
 Like other calcium forms, it is used primarily to support bone health, and the malate form is often chosen for better tolerability than calcium carbonate.
 The best-known branded version is DimaCal.

-Active Compound Dicalcium malate (two calcium ions bound to one molecule of malic acid); about 29 percent elemental calcium by weight.
+Active Compound Dicalcium malate (two calcium ions bound to one malic acid molecule); about 29% elemental calcium by weight.

 Benefits